-Major printers are relocating the production to the Chinese mainland with purpose-built plants.
-Such development has changed the workflow and logistics and greatly improved the efficiency and output quality.
-The ability to meet high quality requirements has allowed Hong Kong to become a major printing and publication centre in the world, despite the increasing price competition from mainland printers.
-With the rising labour cost on the Mainland, printers go for more automation and mechanisation.
-More complex automation can also reduce human errors while increasing efficiency, productivity and quality.
+Major printers are relocating production to mainland China with purpose-built plants to reduce operation costs.
+Such development has changed the workflow and logistics and greatly improved efficiency and output quality.
+However, they still maintain their offices in Hong Kong to receive overseas orders.
+The ability to meet high quality requirements has allowed Hong Kong to become a major global printing and publication centre, despite the increasing price competition from mainland printers.
+Rising labour costs on the mainland are encouraging greater automation and mechanisation.
+Automation can also reduce human errors while increasing efficiency, productivity and quality.

 Performance of Hong Kong's Exports of Printed Matter

 A large share of the export business is attributable to orders received directly from overseas countries.
 This also includes orders from major international publishers in Hong Kong.
 Export orders are mainly handled by larger printers or dealers, who have established business relationships with overseas customers.
 In an effort to capture overseas business, large Hong Kong printing companies have established offices overseas.

-The Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) was concluded in June 2003 and subsequently expanded in following years.
-All products made in Hong Kong, subject to CEPA's rules of origin, enjoy duty-free access to the Chinese mainland.
-Detailed information is available from the following hyperlink:
+CEPA was concluded in June 2003 and subsequently expanded in following years.
+All products made in Hong Kong, subject to CEPA's rules of origin, enjoy duty-free access to the mainland.
+Detailed information is available from this website.

 General Trade Measures Affecting Exports of Printed Matters

+3D printing technology will become increasingly low cost and support cheap and rapid prototyping processes.
+These printing capabilities will also help to pave the way for mass customisation.
+The incorporation of 3D printing technology may create innovative printing products.
 Holography is a method of recording and reproducing the complete image of a three-dimensional object.
-This method has only been used for certain purposes, such as the use on credit cards.
-But technology improvement has made mass production of holograms possible, and they are being used on various forms of packaging, including labels.
+This method has only been used so far for certain purposes, such as holograms on credit cards.
+But improvements in technology have made mass production of holograms possible, and they are now being used on various forms of packaging, including labels.
 Separately, changes in the operation of the distribution sector have also resulted in an increasing demand for bar code printing.